AntoineMellerio/hackathon_GoogleCloud/README.md

   2 - The second criteria of the module is the **category** of the ingredients, gathered from Agribalyze's dataset.
 Indeed, the final tool would first recommend ingredients of the same category as the inital one.

   3 - The next step is the **carbon emissions**, collected both from Agribalyze and from the Base Carbone dataset of ADEME.
+We only output ingredients with less carbon emissions than the initial one.

   4 - Finally, we integrate a **seasonality** dataset built ourselves.
-It allows us to recommend first ingredients of the season the manufacturer wants to produce at.
+It allows us to recommend only the ingredients of the season the manufacturer wants to produce at.

 ## Insight of the final tool
 - Page 1 : ingredient and packaging recommendation systems